UniKits-Dev/uniswap-v4-unikits-hooks/README.md

 # UniKits

 UniKits are a series of tools to enhance UniSwap v4 Hooks.
-It's aimed to empower Uniswap-v4 Hooks with the following functions:
+It's aimed to empower Uniswap-v4 Hooks with the following features:

 * *Auth to Swap*
 * *Swap to Share*